 (c) whether the National Board may endorse the registration of the class of health practitioners in relation to administering, obtaining, possessing, prescribing, selling, supplying or using the scheduled medicine or class of scheduled medicines.

+[Section 14 amended by No. 4 of 2018 s.
+11.]

 15. Approval of areas of practice for purposes of endorsement

-The Ministerial Council may, on the recommendation of a National Board, approve an area of practice in the health profession for which the Board is established as being an area of practice for which the registration of a health practitioner registered in the profession may be endorsed.
+The Ministerial Council may, on the recommendation of a National Board, approve an area of practice in a health profession for which the Board is established as being an area of practice for which the registration of a health practitioner registered in the profession may be endorsed.

 Note: See section 98 which provides for the endorsement of health practitioners’ registration in relation to approved areas of practice.

+[Section 15 amended by No. 4 of 2018 s.
+12.]

 16. How Ministerial Council exercises functions

 (1) The Ministerial Council is to give a direction or approval, or make a recommendation, request or appointment, for the purposes of a provision of this Law by resolution of the Council passed in accordance with procedures determined by the Council.